loftwah/shop.grindmodecypher.com/wp-content/plugins/printful-shipping-for-woocommerce/readme.txt

 - Control over your profit: We charge you to cover production while you set your retail price, and what's left is your profit
 - Automated tax settings and live shipping rates
-- Free design templates: Get creative with our product generator
+- Free design templates: Get creative with our Design Maker
 - Product personalization: Sell designs your customers can personalize themselves
 - Warehousing & Fulfillment services: Store your inventory at our warehouse, and we'll fulfill all your orders
 - Stress-free shipping: Lost shipments are on us, and we offer shipping methods with tracking